 Participation: League pinball is more fun to play when all players participate regularly.
 Forfeiting games goes against the spirit of the league.
 Therefore, if you forfeit 8 games in a season, you will be dropped from the league for the rest of the season, and cannot qualify for playoffs.
 For occasions when it’s just impossible to attend league night, you can submit preplays so you don’t have to forfeit games.

 Dated Preplays: If you know in advance that you will be absent a week, you may preplay that week.
 You’ll need to play every game with at least one other player, as close to your absence as practical.
-Make sure to record the date that you will be absent.
+Make sure to announce that you are preplaying before starting, and record the date that you will be absent.
 All standard league rules apply (e.g. restrictions on extra balls).
 When done, give your scores to a league official, who will apply them during play on the appropriate week.
 You may preplay no more than 12 games (3 weeks) per season.
 Playoffs may not be preplayed!

 Undated Preplays: Prior to your third week of league play, you may complete a preplay session as described above, specifying no date for these preplays.
 These undated preplays will be automatically used if you are absent and have no dated preplays.
 Once used, you may not submit undated preplays again that season.
 If your undated preplays are used, they count against your 12 preplays per season.
 Some leagues use only undated preplays, aka “banked scores”… ask any league officer for details before starting your preplays.